 Studies done on red meat and cancer are generally considered epidemiological research or observational studies.
 In other words, researchers study broad groups of people who eat lots of red meat and attempt to make connections to cancer.
 Remember that correlation does not equal causation.
 In other words, the association between the two may not be the cause.

 It’s virtually impossible to separate out the variables in an observational study.
 Many people in these studies who consume red meat and processed meats may also be smokers, non-exercisers, and fast food/junk food/processed food consumers, eating few vegetables or fruits.
-So again, there is no differentiation between a meal of grass fed steak, organic vegetables, and a glass of water or McDonald’s meal of a (CAFO) Big Mac with french fries and a Coke.
+So again, there is no differentiation between a meal of grass fed steak, organic vegetables, and a glass of water or McDonald’s meal of a (CAFO) Big Mac with french fries and a soda.

 In other words, eating red meat in the context of a healthy diet and lifestyle is far different from eating red meat and processed meats in the context of an unhealthy diet and sedentary lifestyle.